mitigating bufferbloat

 ...

-# in a second terminal start uploader
+In a second terminal I start an upload:

 $ scp /boot/vmlinuz slyfox@guppy.ia64.dev.gentoo.org:/tmp/my-kernel